jonaslb/siutil/README.md

 # Some Sisl utils (`siutil`)

+**Archived**: I no longer use sisl or related code so no point in maintaining this.
+Also I believe some things are in sisl anyway at this point.

 These are some extra utility functions that are built around the [Sisl](github.com/zerothi/sisl) package.
 They might not exactly fit into Sisl or need further work before being moved there, but since they are still useful, I thought they deserved their own repository.
 Any sort-of-general-purpose utils that might not fit into sisl or could just be 'litter' there are welcome here.